woll/rsnapshot-herder/TUTORIAL.md

 --compress --bwlimit=1MiB
 ```

-18) Add a line to set the reverse ssh port (this should be a unique port for each client)
+19) Add a line to set the reverse ssh port (this should be a unique port for each client)
 ```
 ssh_args<tab>-p 1999
 ```

-19) Add a backup line for each client user account to be backed up
+20) Add a backup line for each client user account to be backed up
 ```
 backup<tab>backup@localhost:<path-to-user1-home-on-client>/      .
 backup<tab>backup@localhost:<path-to-user2-home-on-client>/      .
 ```

-20) Install the `rsnapshot-herder` script on the server, and edit the `Configuration` section to match your requirements/system.
+21) Install the `rsnapshot-herder` script on the server, and edit the capitalised variables in the `Configuration` section to match your requirements/system.

-21) On each client, create a cron entry under the 'backup' user to create a reverse ssh tunnel and run rsnapshot-herder on the server, to try to backup every hour.
+22) On each client, create a cron entry for the 'backup' user to create a reverse ssh tunnel and run rsnapshot-herder on the server, to try to backup every hour.
 Once a backup is completed successfully, rsnapshot-herder will not do another backup for that client until required.
 Delete/do not use the multiple cron entries (like `rsnapshot daily` etc) that are required when not using the `sync_first` mode of rsnapshot.
-The port before the ':localhost' must match the port specified in step 18.
+The port before the ':localhost' must match the port specified in step 19.
 ```
-17 * * * * /usr/bin/ssh -fR 1999:localhost:22 backup@<server> sleep 10 ; /usr/bin/ssh backup@<server> "sudo <path-to>/rsnapshot-herder <path-to-client1-rsnapshot-conf>/
+17 * * * * /usr/bin/ssh -fR 1999:localhost:22 backup@<server> sleep ; /usr/bin/ssh backup@<server> "rsnapshot-herder <client>/
 ```
+The `sleep` and `rsnapshot-herder` are interpreted by the `restrict_commands.sh` script, which calls the real commands directly using their full paths.
 Each run of `rsnapshot-herder` is independent from the others, so it doesn't actually matter if they run at the same time (apart from overwhelming the server it there's too many clients!).

 Notes: